yifaneye/simply-wall-st-stocks-page/README.md

 * Avoid overengineering (Simple and straightforward)
   * I go with solution that avoids overengineering, simple and straightforward.
   * I do not overthink.
-  * I thought about redux and useReducer for state management.
-I found that the complex logic lies within my ```useStock``` hook.
-However, after my careful analysis on the page on the website, I found both the market dropdown, and the pagination use anchor to a new URL to update the data.
-So I choose not to use redux and useReducer.
+  * I thought about Redux, the context API and useReducer for state management.
+I found that the business logic lies within my ```useStocks``` hook.
+However, after my careful analysis on the page on the Simply Wall St's website, I found both the market dropdown, and the pagination use anchor (```<a>``` tag) to a new URL for updating the data.
+So I choose not to use Redux, Context API and useReducer.
   * I write clean code to make a page that satisfy the requirements and resembles `https://simplywall.st/stocks/`.

 ### Bonus criteria: